createdotnet/wdk/pages/glossary/01widgets/dynamic-widgets.md

 -gallery
 -customform
 -htmlfragment

--The "id" can be the id of a specific item, or a specific widget type, for example: `<!--WDK:dynamic:widget:youtube-->` or `<!--WDK:dynamic:widget:49857-->`.
+The "id" can be the id of a specific item, or a specific widget type, for example: `<!--WDK:dynamic:widget:youtube-->` or `<!--WDK:dynamic:widget:49857-->`.

 ##Example